rchhong/code-summary-generation/README.md

 ## Generating CodeT5 Control Summaries
 ```
+./scripts/generate_codet5.sh
 ```

 To tune hyperparameters and environment variables, please edit `./scripts/train_and_eval.sh`.
 You should not have to adjust the directories, but the hyperparameters can be adjusted at will.

+## Computing Metrics
+Substitute the model that you wish to evaluate the quality of the summaries of for the model argument.

+'''
+python compute_scores --model {gpt, bart, codet5}
+'''